browserengineering/book/book/animations.md

 It looks more or less identical[^animation-curve] to the JavaScript animation, but is a lot easier to write.
-But much more importantly, since the browser *understands* the animation going on, and can easily detect that it's safe to avoid rendering pipeline stages.
+But much more importantly, since the browser *understands* the animation going on, it can easily detect that it's safe to avoid rendering pipeline stages.
 For example, it's easy to see that an `opacity` animation does not require layout or raster, just paint and draw.